Karl Jaspers Prize

 The Karl Jaspers Prize or Karl-Jaspers-Preis is a German philosophy award named after Karl Jaspers and awarded by the city of Heidelberg and the University of Heidelberg.
 It was first awarded in 1983 "for a scientific work of international significance supported by philosophical spirit".
-The Karl Jaspers Prize was initially endowed with 5,000 euros, though since 2013 this has increased to €25,000.
+The Karl Jaspers Prize is endowed with €25,000.
 Next to the Friedrich Nietzsche Prize it is one of the highest awards in Germany awarded exclusively for philosophical achievements.